oaqa/FlexNeuART/scripts/data_convert/yahoo_answers/README.md

+# Installing packages

+To install packages run the script `install_packages.sh` from the source code root folder.

 # Basic data preparation
 This example covers a Manner subset of the Yahoo Answers Comprehensive.
 However, a similar procedure can be applied to a bigger collection.
 All